shannonlal/bids-ai-ui/cline_docs/activeContext.md

    - Advanced analytics
    - Content management tools
    - Effort tracking analytics
+   - Extended GitHub automation

-This active context reflects the current state and direction of the Bids AI platform development.
+This active context reflects the current state and direction of the Bids AI platform development, including the new MCP-based GitHub integration approach.